friends-of-presta/security-advisories/_posts/2024-02-27-ba_importer.md

 * Obtain admin access
 * Remove data from the associated PrestaShop
-* Copy/paste data from sensitive tables to FRONT to expose tokens and unlock admins's ajax scripts
+* Copy/paste data from sensitive tables to FRONT to expose tokens and unlock admin's ajax scripts
 * Rewrite SMTP settings to hijack emails